-According to PC Magazine’s article: Best Chrome, Edge, Firefox, Opera, or Safari: Which Browser Is Best for 2023, Chrome is the most popular web browser.
-So there is a high probability you are already using Chrome.
-But whether you are using it already or not, you are probably unaware of some of the hidden Chrome features.
+According to PC Magazine’s article on the best browsers for 2023, Chrome is the most popular web browser.
+So there is a high probability you are already using Chrome, but you are probably unaware of some of the hidden Chrome features.

 1. Speed Up Your Google Searches